inkle/ink/Documentation/ArchitectureAndDevOverview.md

 Some important and useful features of the main runtime engine in `Story.cs`:

- * `Continue()` is the top level point where iteration of the content happens:
+ * `Continue()` is the top level point where iteration of the content happens, and has this rough structure internally:

         while( Step () || TryFollowDefaultInvisibleChoice() ) {}

  * `Step()` iterates through a single element of content, and returns `false` if it runs out of content.
- * `PerformLogicAndFlowControl(contentObject, out endFlow)` is called from `Step`, and handles the majority of the non-content objects such Diverts, Control Commands, etc.
+ * `PerformLogicAndFlowControl(contentObject)` is called from `Step`, and handles the majority of the non-content objects such Diverts, Control Commands, etc.

 ### Callstack and threads